NYPL/cce-renewals/README.md

         Graham Campbell McInnes (C);
         30Mar62; R294052.

 In the Stanford data, `R294052` is linked to the registration id `A79921` and date `29Oct34`.
-In the CCE registration data there are two relevant entries but we need to be able to link them to this renewal by the number _and_ date pairs [`AI-19786/1934-10-29`](https://archive.org/stream/catalogueofcopy311libr#page/1790/mode/1up) and [`A79921/1935-03-04`](https://archive.org/stream/catalogofcopyri321libr#page/223/mode/1up) and this dataset preserves both.
+In the CCE registration data there are two relevant entries but we need to be able to link them to this renewal by the number _and_ date pairs [`AI-19786/1934-10-29`](https://archive.org/stream/catalogueofcopy311libr#page/1790/mode/1up) and [`A79921/1935-03-04`](https://archive.org/stream/catalogofcopyri321libr#page/223/mode/1up).
+There is not CCE registration with the combination `A79921/1934-10-29`.
+In this dataset there are two rows for `R294052`, one for each of the proper date/number pairs.

 Registration entries don't always indicate that there was a previous interim registration, so it is a happy side-effect that we can link the two via their common renewal.